Victoria Park is an inner-city oasis of central Moncton, New Brunswick, Canada.

-In spite of the fact Mélanie and I are here in late summer, multiple Victoria Park flower gardens continue an impressive display.
+In spite of the fact this visit is occurring in late summer, multiple Victoria Park flower gardens continue an impressive display.

-Towards the end of our loop through Victoria Park, we encounter a large and impressive black granite monument which recognizes Moncton firefighters.
-We take a moment to reflect, and to photograph the important, significant and artistic memorial.
+Towards the end of the loop through Victoria Park, a large and impressive black granite monument which recognizes Moncton firefighters provides an opportunity for a bit of reflective photography.
+A moment is taken to reflect, and to photograph the important, significant and artistic memorial.

 Mélanie reflects on the Moncton Fire Department Memorial dedicated to the brave who sacrificed their lives to save property and lives.

 Victoria Park is one of many beautiful and well-maintained parks throughout Moncton.
 This particular park is ideal for a leisurely walk through history, surrounded by magnificent old homes and beautiful flower gardens.

 Edith Cavell is an important British heroine with a fascinating story of personal sacrifice during the First World War.